leleo-neppo/social-crowd/readme.txt

 4. Example Designer Custom Usage

 == Changelog ==

+= 0.8.2 [2012-03-26] =
+* Fixed a minor issue that stopped the default CSS from being removed in certain situations

 = 0.8.1 [2012-03-26] =
 * Added option to disable default CSS in horizontal output shortcode